 SAN DIEGO, California - Need help improving your SUP Yoga skills?
-We’ve sat down with Dashama Gordon, a Starboard ambassador, and one of the leading voices in the SUP Yoga movement to give us a few tips on how to advance yourself in SUP Yoga.
+We’ve sat down with Dashama Gordon, one of the leading voices in the SUP Yoga movement to give us a few tips on how to advance yourself in SUP Yoga.
 Here are her tips:

 1. Film Yourself to Help With Self-Coaching